Privacy of your Information

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of data that you transmit to our site; any transmission is therefore at your own risk.
 Once we have received your information, we use strict internal procedures and security features to prevent unauthorised access.

-There are facilities within this web site which allow you to type in information and send it to City and Hackney Clinical Commissioning Group.
+There are facilities within this web site which allow you to type in information and send it to NHS North East London Clinical Commissioning Group.
 You should be aware that such transmissions are not subject to any encryption and could, in theory, be intercepted and read by someone.
 Therefore you may wish to avoid including information which you consider to be private.
-Any information you supply to NHS City and Hackney Clinical Commissioning Group via this web site will be handled in accordance with our policies and procedures for data protection.
+Any information you supply to NHS North East London Clinical Commissioning Group via this web site will be handled in accordance with our policies and procedures for data protection.

 We also keep your information confidential.
-The internal procedures of City and Hackney Clinical Commissioning Group cover the storage, access and disclosure of your information.
+The internal procedures of NHS North East London Clinical Commissioning Group cover the storage, access and disclosure of your information.

 How we use your information